-EDU-200 Introduction to the Teaching Profession
+EDU-200 Introduction to the Teaching Profession 3.0 Units/3.0 hours LEC

 This course will provide a historical and sociological analysis of the education system and careers in teaching.
-The principles of effective instructional models will be explored, with emphasis on: student-centered and culturallyrelevant teaching methods; research of resources for curriculum and instruction; and observation of teaching practices in local schools.
+The principles of effective instructional models will be explored, with emphasis on: student-centered and culturally-relevant teaching methods; research of resources for curriculum and instruction; and observation of teaching practices in local schools.